lrug/lrug.org/source/meetings/2023/august/index.html.md

 [Lorin Thwaits](https://www.facebook.com/lorint/) says

-> Remarkable visibility into the structure of your application and its data is available by using the open-source Rails gem "[The Brick]( https://github.com/lorint/brick)".
-Come meet the author of this gem, and experience the cornucopia of usefulness it can provide to teams who architect, elaborate upon, and then support Rails applications.
+> Remarkable visibility into the structure of your application and its data
+> is available by using the open-source Rails gem "[The Brick](
+> https://github.com/lorint/brick)".
+Come meet the author of this gem, and
+> experience the cornucopia of usefulness it can provide to teams who
+> architect, elaborate upon, and then support Rails applications.

-{::coverage year="2023" month="august" talk="xxx" /}
+{::coverage year="2023" month="august" talk="the-brick" /}

 ## Afterwards